Integrated "did_you_mean" gem to ruby-core

 Thank you again for considering adding the did_you_mean gem to the language and I would love to do whatever I can to make it happen!

-#5 Updated by yuki24 (Yuki Nishijima) almost 2 years ago
+#5 Updated by yuki24 (Yuki Nishijima) about 2 years ago

 We've discussed this at the Ruby developers meeting on Thursday and made several decisions(but still subject to change).